raleel/mythras-srd/0006_Vehicles.md

 #### Camouflaged

-The vehicle possesses either camouflage paint or mimetic sensors that allow it to blend with its environment.
+The vehicle possesses either camouflage paint or mimetic sensors that allow it to blend in with its environment.
 Attempts to spot the vehicle visually are one grade more difficult.

 #### Cargo